Senior Director of Education

-Candace Summers, Director of Education, holds a B.A. in Archaeology and an M.A. in History from the University of Evansville in Evansville, IN and Illinois State University respectively.
-She has worked at the McLean County Museum of History for eleven years.
-Each year she helps to educate over 14,000 people in Central Illinois through educational programs like the Evergreen Cemetery Walk and History Careers Day Camp.
-About 8,000 of those individuals are school children and senior citizens who receive in-depth educational programs free of charge.
-Candace has over a decade of experience working in museum education with age groups ranging from K-12 to adults, and over thirteen years of historical research experience.
+Candace Summers holds a B.A. in Archaeology and an M.A. in History from the University of Evansville in Evansville, IN and Illinois State University respectively.
+She has worked at the McLean County Museum of History for over 17 years.
+Each year she helps to educate over 20,000 people in Central Illinois through educational programs like the Evergreen Cemetery Walk and History Careers Day Camp.
+About 9,000 of those individuals are school children and senior citizens who receive in-depth educational programs free of charge.
+Candace has over two decades of experience working in museum education with age groups ranging from K-12 to adults, and over twenty years of historical research experience.
 She has extensive leadership and training experience and has helped other museums and organizations launch their own cemetery walks.
 Candace is very passionate about all aspects of history, and one of her primary goals is to instill a love for history in the people she educates, particularly students.